ankostis/TeslaCrack/README.rst

             2. factorize the public-key(s) reported, first by searching http://factordb.com/
                and then use *msieve* or *YAFU* external programs to factorize any remaining non-prime ones;
-            3. use `guess-XXX` sub-cmds to reconstruct private-keys from public ones;
+            3. use `crack-XXX` sub-cmds to reconstruct private-keys from public ones;
             4. add public/private key pairs into `known_AES_key_pairs`, and then
             5. re-run `decrypt` on all infected file/directories.

           If no <path> given, current-directory assumed.

-      guess-fkey:
+      crack-fkey:
           Read public-key(s) from <file> and use the <prime-factor> integers produced by external factorization program (i.e. *msieve*) or found in http://factordb.com/ to reconstruct their private-key(s), optionally according to *ECDSA* or *btc* methods (explained in respective options).
           When no method specified (the default), the <file> must belong to `known_file_magic`.

-      guess-key
+      crack-key
-          Like the `guess-fkey`, above, but the <pub-key> is explicitly given and the method must be one of *ECDSA* or *btc*.
-Use the public-keys reported by `decrypt`.
+          Like the `crack-fkey`, above, but the <pub-key> is explicitly given and the method must be one of *ECDSA* or *btc*.
+Use the public-keys reported by `file` or `decrypt` suc-cmds.

       file:
           Print tesla-file's header fields (keys, addresses, etc), or those explicitly